scalafx/scalafx/README-MAVEN.txt

 There are two official build systems for ScalaFX, namely Scala SBT and Gradle.
 This document describes how the developers support the Maven repository system.

-This project build relies on SBT, but you can get the scalafx-core libraries like this in your local repository:
+This project build relies on SBT, but you can get the scalafx libraries like this in your local repository:

 # execute this commands on the command line